The Integrated Vehicle and Pollster Routing Problem: Introduction

-The \emph{Vehicle Routing Problem} (VRP) is a well-known and complex combinatorial problem, which has received considerable attention since the fifties.
-Thus, \citet{Dantzig1959} formally introduced the Vehicle Routing Problem as a generalization of the \emph{Traveling Salesman Problem}, where a simple matching-based heuristic for its solution was proposed.
-A few years later, \citet{Clarke1964} developed one of the most used approaches for this problem with an iterative procedure that enables the rapid selection of an optimal or near-optimal route.
-Iterative search methods \citep{Taillard1993,Gendreau1994,Osman1993} can be adapted easily to problems dealing with a large number of constraints, although they require considerable computing times and several parameter settings.
-Seminal concepts for exact methods appear successfully in the eighties, where \citet{Christofides1981} proposed tree search algorithms incorporating lower bounds computed from shortest spanning $k$-degree centre tree and $q$-paths.
-Also, \citet{Laporte1984} proposed the Gomory cutting planes and branch and bound approaches based on an integer formulation.
-Since then, different applications of the VRP have been reported in \citep{Gracia2014,Linfati2018,Chowmali2020} as well as a variety of exact algorithms \citep{Baldacci2007,Florio2020}, heuristics, and metaheuristics \citep{Pisinger2007,Vidal2013,Toffolo2019,Cordeau}.
+} The \emph{Vehicle Routing Problem} (VRP) is a well-known and complex combinatorial problem that has received considerable attention since the 1950s.
+Thus, Dantzig and Ramser \cite{Dantzig1959} formally introduced the VRP as a generalization of the \emph{Traveling Salesman Problem}, where a simple matching-based heuristic for its solution was proposed.
+A few years later, Clarke and Wright \cite{Clarke1964} developed one of the most widely used approaches for this problem with an iterative procedure that enables the rapid selection of an optimal or near-optimal route.
+Iterative search methods \cite{Taillard1993,Gendreau1994,Osman1993} can be easily adapted to problems with a large number of constraints, although they require considerable computing times and several parameter settings.
+Seminal concepts for exact methods appeared successfully in the 1980s when Christofides {\etal} \cite{Christofides1981} proposed tree search algorithms incorporating lower bounds computed from shortest spanning $k$-degree center trees and $q$-paths.
+Additionally, Laporte {\etal} \cite{Laporte1984} proposed Gomory cutting planes and branch-and-bound (B\&B) approaches based on an integer formulation.
+Since then, various applications of the VRP have been reported in \cite{Gracia2014,Linfati2018,Chowmali2020}, as well as a variety of exact algorithms \cite{Baldacci2007,Florio2020}, heuristics, and metaheuristics \citep{Pisinger2007,Vidal2013,Toffolo2019,Cordeau}.

-The routing problem treated in this work arises from two well-established variants of the VRP: the \emph{Pickup \& Delivery Problem} (PDP) and the \emph{Dial-a-Ride Problem} (DARP).
-These problems have been studied using many different approaches including both exact and heuristic methods.
+The routing problem addressed in this work arises from two well-established variants of the VRP: the \emph{Pickup \& Delivery Problem} (PDP) and the \emph{Dial-a-Ride Problem} (DARP).
+These problems have been studied using a variety of approaches, including exact and heuristic methods.